stefanvstein/stonehorse.candy/README.md

 final String answer = question==3 ?
 "YES" : null;
 ```

 With the `when` function you know you don't need to look further for an `else` clause.
-The intent is revealed at head, in contrast to the `if` statement where you need to parse ahead to understand structure and occationally find an `else` clause.
+The intent is revealed at head, in contrast to the `if` statement where you need to parse ahead to understand structure and occasionally find an `else` clause.
 This is difficult with nested `if else` statement structures.

 #### doWhen
 `if` statements without corresponding `else` clauses usually indicate side effects.
 Side effects should not represent a value.
 The purpose of the `void` keyword is to indicate side effects, routines that do not return anything.